Thom1729/Sublime-JS-Custom/README.md

-WARNING: JS Custom is in beta.
-The stable public release will be announced in the [Sublime Text forum](https://forum.sublimetext.com).

 # JS Custom

-Customizable JavaScript syntax highlighting for Sublime Text.

-## Features

-- Support for JSX, Flow types, and more.
-- User-configurable: turn features on and off at will.
-- Create multiple customized syntaxes for different projects.
-- Based directly on Sublime's built-in JavaScript highlighting.
+Customizable JavaScript syntax highlighting for Sublime Text supporting JSX, Flow, and more.
+You can use JS Custom as a drop-in replacement for [babel-sublime](https://github.com/babel/babel-sublime) or create your own customized syntax with exactly the features you need.
+Because JS Custom is based on the core JavaScript syntax, it will work with most tools written for the original — and as the original is updated and improved, JS Custom will inherit those improvements.

 ## Installation

 JS Custom can be installed via [Package Control](https://packagecontrol.io/installation).
-Restart Sublime Text after installation.

 Alternatively, you can install JS Custom manually by cloning it into your Packages directory as "JSCustom".